P4ti3nn3/USB-Armory-Setup/README.md

 ![image](https://user-images.githubusercontent.com/115619908/207642407-f5ec6bdf-2e18-43d2-87e6-19d4cea08ea1.png)

 # Fully automatised configuration
-You can find [here](https://github.com/P4ti3nn3/USB-Armory-Setup/tree/main/Full-Auto-Conf) the tutorial to deploy your Armory by using a bash script.
+You can find [here](https://github.com/P4ti3nn3/USB-Armory-Setup/tree/main/Auto-conf) the tutorial to deploy your Armory by using a tool.
 You just have to follow the few instructions but I encourage you to configure your own Armory with the following tuto for understand how the device works.

 ![image](https://github.com/P4ti3nn3/USB-Armory-Setup/assets/115619908/2e55225d-80f8-4570-a84c-eb4f52f37047)